Tag: Delphi history

 This is a white-ground kylix found in a tomb in Delphi and displayed in the archeological museum.
 Kylix is a cup with a shallow bowl and a tall stem crafted in ancient Greece.

-I took this picture in late afternoon in April, showing the Serpentine column and ruins of the Temple of Apollo.
+I took this picture in the late afternoon in April, showing the Serpentine column and ruins of the Temple of Apollo.
 You can see the breathtaking view of the ruins and mountains.

 Agora

-Agora is a paved rectangular square with 3 stoas reserved for social interaction and commercial meetings that occurred in late antiquity around 4th century AD.
+Agora is a paved rectangular square with 3 stoas reserved for social interaction and commercial meetings that occurred in late antiquity around the 4th century AD.
 There is only one out of three stoas preserved today.
 It had shops where visitors purchased their souvenirs and votives.
 Five small entrances led to the sanctuary of Apollo.
 The main entrance of the Sacred Way with the Pythian Games’ processions was the place for the Roman Agora in later times.

 The Stoa of the Athenians

 Stoa with the rear wall.
-A stoa is a portico consisting of a back wall, a colonnade in front and a roof (not existing today).
+A stoa is a portico consisting of a back wall, a colonnade in front, and a roof (not existing today).
 The Stoa of the Athenians at Delphi incorporated the pre-existing Polygonal Wall dating back to 560 B.C.
 It had seven marble columns with just 4 existing today.

 Built between 510- 470 B.C., the stoa of the Athenians was a building in the Ionic style that was located at the center of Apollo sanctuary.
 Measuring 30 meters long, Stoa housed the trophies from the Athenians’ naval victories.
 The facade had seven monolithic marble columns (four of which survive) supporting a wooden roof.
 The Stoa was supported by the polygonal retaining wall of the Temple of Apollo in its back.